 Temporary staffing dates back to the 1940’s, when businessman William Kelly began outsourcing professional services like administrative and clerical work.
 His temporary employees, who came to be known as “Kelly Girls,” were so popular that the term became widely used for temp workers across all industries, regardless of the work being done or the gender of the staffer.

-Now, hiring temporary employees has become commonplace among businesses looking to respond to fluctuating demand or cover short-term staffing shortages.
-Temporary staffing can be a viable strategy to reduce hiring costs and bridge staffing gaps during uncertain times—but is it right for you?
+Now, hiring contract employees has become commonplace among businesses looking to respond to fluctuating demand or cover short-term staffing shortages.
+This can be a viable strategy to reduce hiring costs and bridge staffing gaps during uncertain times—but is it right for you?

-Here, we’ll cover the biggest pros and cons of hiring temporary employees to help you decide whether using temps is the right move for your organization.
+Here, we’ll cover the biggest temp agency pros and cons to help you decide whether it is the right move for your organization.

 How Does Temporary Staffing Work?

-When you enlist temporary employees, you’ll typically go through a temporary staffing agency.
-The agency will work to understand your needs and fill the required positions from its network of temporary staffers.
+When you enlist the services of short-term (“temp”) workers, you’ll typically go through a temporary, or contract, staffing agency.
+The agency will work to understand your needs and fill the required positions from its network of interim staffers.

 Pros of Temporary Staffing

-Once you’ve established a relationship with a staffing agency, bringing on new temp workers can happen in as little as a day or two.
-At 4 Corner Resources, for example, we aim to deliver a qualified candidate for any role quickly.
+Once you’ve established a relationship with a staffing agency, hiring new temp workers can happen in as little as a day or two.
+At 4 Corner Resources, for example, we have the potential to solve hiring and have a qualified candidate working within twenty-four hours.

-Since your HR department doesn’t have to deal with the typical new hire paperwork like tax forms, contracts and benefits selection, the temporary staffer can get straight to work almost immediately.
-This allows you to respond in near-real-time to fluctuations in workload and changing market conditions, helping your company to maintain its competitive edge.
+Since your HR department doesn’t have to deal with the typical new hire paperwork, such as tax forms, contracts, and benefits selection, the new hire can get straight to work almost immediately.
+This allows you to respond in real-time to workload fluctuations and changing market conditions, helping your company maintain its competitive edge.

 We hear from many businesses that could use some extra help, but don’t quite have the workload to fill a full 40-hour workweek.
 In such cases, hiring a full-time staffer even at an entry-level wage isn’t cost-effective.